 A bookcase not only stores books, its shelves can be used to display picture frames and decorative objects, as well as storage baskets and magazine files.
-Here are some tips to consider before you buy a wooden bookcase.
+Here are some tips to consider before you buy a wooden bookcase and how to display books.

 Firstly, think about what you will be storing on the bookcase so you can work out how many shelves you need.
 If it’s just books you’ll be storing, count the number before you buy the bookcase and measure the tallest so you have the right shelf height.
 Make the most of wasted space under stairs and in hallways with a waist-height bookcase.